Skip to content

 New York DMV Practice Test 2026

 The New York written knowledge test has 20 questions and requires a 70% score to pass.
-Use these free practice tests to study the rules of the road, traffic signs, and state-specific laws before your appointment.
+Use these free DMV practice tests to study the rules of the road, traffic signs, and state-specific laws before your appointment.

 How we help you prepare